 A Professional Employment organization is an organization that partners with small and medium scale organizations to provide comprehensive HR services such as payroll processing, regulatory compliance, tax filing, recruitment, training and development, and other services.
 A PEO is an outsourced HR department providing access to expert yet affordable services.

 When an organization collaborates with a PEO, the organization continues its normal line of operations, employee functions, and responsibilities.
-At the same time, the PEO takes care of the HR-related operations such as payroll processing, tax remittance etc.
+At the same time, the PEO takes care of the HR-related operations such as payroll processing, tax remittance, etc.

 Suppose the PEO decides that the organization it has partnered with is too much of a liability.
-In that case, the PEO has the right to shift the company to a higher-risk category, making its service price quite higher, which is unaffordable for the organization.
+In that case, the PEO has the right to shift the company to a higher-risk category, making its service price relatively higher, which is unaffordable for the organization.

 A PEO may request payments from the partner company in the form of up-front cost, which may affect the partner’s company cash flow unexpectedly.